xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 permalink: katalon-analytics/docs/agents.html
 description:
 ---
-Agents manage local servers for executing the scheduled Test Runs in local Test Environment.
+Agents manage local servers for executing the scheduled Test Runs the in local Test Environment.
 Katalon supports Agents that are compatible with different execution environments.

-> Agents are shared among members and projects within a team.
+> We share the Agents among members and projects within a team.

 ## Set up an Agent

 In **Configurations**, go to *"Agent setup"* > Select *"Local Environment"* > Follow instructions in the setup wizard.

+Setup Agents step by step, see [here](https://docs.katalon.com/katalon-analytics/docs/install_kt_agent.html).

 ## Start an Agent